 Fallout 4 will be one of a few RPG games that I’ll remember in a very long time.
 Available on PC, Xbox One, PS4.

-UPDATE: I’ve finally completed it in 68 hours and yet there are still more to explore after (the game does not end in a way, so you can still do all the available quests, etc).
+UPDATE: I’ve finally finished Fallout 4 in 68 hours and yet there are still more to explore after (the game does not end in a way, so you can still do all the available quests, etc).
 Definitely worth playing!
+Feel free to share this Fallout 4 review article around if you enjoy reading it.